 Scheduling regular housekeeping to keep aisles clear.

-How AI Amplifies Prevention: AI systems continuously monitor for “vehicle enters no-go zones,” “forklift enters no-go zones,” and “person enters no-go zones”—flagging violations instantly.
+How AI Amplifies Safety: AI systems monitor for “vehicle enters no-go zones,” “forklift enters no-go zones,” and “person enters no-go zones”—flagging violations automatically.
 This enables teams to respond in the moment, and to identify layout trouble spots for long-term redesign.
-Over time, analytics highlight where most near-misses or violations occur, guiding smart facility upgrades.
+Over time, analytics highlight where most violations occur, guiding facility upgrades.

 4. Mechanical Failures and Poor Maintenance